blinry/gish/README.markdown

 Open *gish.sln* and compile.

+You will need the following files to be present:

+- OpenAL32.dll
+- SDL.DLL

 # How to play

-To play, you need the game's resources, more specifically the following directories:
+Simply run `./gish` or `gish.exe`.
+There are some assets included (codenamed the *FreeGish* project), making Gish a completely free game!
+There is also one level available, `freegish.lvl`, you'll find it under "Custom Levels".
+Try it and replace what you don't like.

+If you own the original assets, you may also copy those into this directory.
+You'll need:

 - animation
 - level
 - music
-- replay (may be empty)
 - sound
 - texture
 - tile01 ... tile07

-Under Windows you'll also need the files:

-- OpenAL32.dll
-- SDL.DLL

-Copy them into the directory of your compiled binaries and run `./gish` or `gish.exe`.